-The Southern Baptist Convention exists to assist autonomous Baptist churches of all sizes and shapes to attempt great things for God, linking arms and working togther in cooperation.
+The Southern Baptist Convention exists to assist autonomous Baptist churches of all sizes and shapes to attempt great things for God, linking arms and working together in cooperation.
 Such cooperation requires trust; it requires commitment; it requires confidence that God’s purposes are bigger than what we can accomplish individually.

 We believe it is a wonderful thing to be part of what God is doing through Southern Baptists.